Smart DIY Storage Ideas to Make Your Garage Work Harder

 If you mount hooks, brackets and other hardware only on studs, you’re wasting lots of garage storage opportunities.
-In terms of bang-for-buck, one of the best DIY garage storage solution is to add a layer of one inch plywood over the drywall or bare studs.
+In terms of bang-for-buck, one of the best DIY garage storage ideas is to add a layer of one inch plywood over the drywall or bare studs.
 That gives you a continuous fastening surface, so you can mount storage hardware easily, arrange items in a space-efficient way and cram more stuff onto the garage wall.

 If all the stuff in your garage is within easy reach, you’re probably wasting lots of storage space.
 The high spaces may not be prime real estate for often-used tools, but they’re perfect for long-term storage.
 Deep shelving or cabinets near the ceiling can hold a ton of seasonal stuff like holiday decorations or camping gear.